Mirebeau/AdaptiveGridDiscretizations/README.md

 ## A set of tools for discretizing anisotropic PDEs on cartesian grids

 This repository contains
-- the agd library (Adaptive Grid Discretizations)
+- the agd library (Adaptive Grid Discretizations), written in Python&reg; and cuda&reg;
 - a series of *jupyter notebooks* in the Python&reg; language, reproducing my research in Anisotropic PDE discretizations and their applications.

 ### The AGD library